-6. Confusion and Recommendations
+6. Conlusion and Recommendations

 Based on the results of this research, it can be concluded that Banten Province is experiencing a tendency for economic convergence.
-This shows that districts/cities that were initially relatively behind have the potential to catch up with districts/cities that are more economically advanced.
+This shows that districts/cities that were initially relatively behind have the Faculty of Islamic Economics and Business - UIN Sunan Gunung Djati Bandung potential to catch up with districts/cities that are more economically advanced.
 The variables that have an influence in increasing per capita income and encouraging economic convergence are the number of poor people, the human development index (HDI), and the open unemployment rate (TPT).